ryze312/dechrome/README.md

 > The script is experimental and wasn't thoroughly tested on all Windows systems.

 > [!NOTE]
 > Executing as administrator is preferred in order to remove system-wide installations.
-Make sure to terminate msedge.exe processes through task manager beforing launching, as the script might fail to delete certain files locked by Edge
+Make sure to terminate msedge.exe processes through task manager before launching, as the script might fail to delete certain files locked by Edge

 # Reasoning